-A student may only apply for a change of grade on the grounds that the grade was awarded contrary to the provisions of the Academic Code, or was the proximate result of discrimination on account of race, religion, national origin, sex, sexual orientation, or disability initiated by the faculty member responsible for issuing the grade.
+A student may only apply for a change of grade on the grounds that the grade was awarded contrary to the provisions of this handbook, or was the proximate result of discrimination on account of race, religion, national origin, sex, sexual orientation, or disability initiated by the faculty member responsible for issuing the grade.
 The burden of proof is on the student to prove the allegations.
-Any petition for change of grade under this subsection shall be considered by the Senior Associate Dean for Academic and Faculty Affairs, and his decision shall be final.
+Any petition for change of grade under this subsection shall be made to and considered by the Senior Associate Dean for Academic and Faculty Affairs, and his decision shall be final.